Lennart1978/ccodemerge/README.md

 # CCodemerge

-CCodmerge is a command-line utility that merges multiple C source files into a single text file.
+CCodemerge is a command-line utility that merges multiple C source files into a single text file.
 It recursively scans directories for C source files (.c), header files (.h), Makefiles, and meson.build files, then combines them in a structured manner.

 ## Features